ehill451/My-first-calculator/README.md

-Please dont use my code as a learnign resource i am a beginner and i will likely be making bad habits
+Please dont use my code as a learning resource i am a beginner and i will likely be making bad habits